18. Oktober 1977: Exhibitions

 The series was first exhibited in Museum Haus Esters in Krefeld in 1989.
 In the same year, exhibitions at Portikus in Frankfurt am Main, the Institute of Contemporary Arts, London and Museum Boymans van Beuningen in Rotterdam followed.
 In 1990 the paintings were exhibited in the Saint Louis Art Museum, the Grey Art Gallery in New York, the Musée des beaux-arts de Montréal and the Lannan Foundation in Los Angeles.
 The series was on display at the Museum für Moderne Kunst in Frankfurt am Main, as a long-term loan from the artist until it was sold to the Museum of Modern Art in New York in 1995.
 In 2004 it was part of the exhibition Das MoMA in Berlin in the Neue Nationalgalerie in Berlin.
 From February 5, 2011, to May 15, 2011, the Bucerius Kunst Forum in Hamburg showed the work as part of the exhibition Gerhard Richter.
 Bilder einer Epoche.

 From May 18, 2014, to September 7, 2014, the work was at the Fondation Beyeler in Riehen (Basel).
-From May 18, 2014, to September 2014 it was exhibited at the Fondation Beyeler in Riehen (Basel, Switzerland).